valerionew/unisolder-notes/README.md

 ### Interactive PCB map

-I'm currently hosting on my github pages this very useful interactive pcb map by Bug82: [unisolder-chips](https://5n44p.github.io/unisolder-chips/)
+I'm currently hosting on my GitHub pages this very useful interactive pcb map by Bug82: [unisolder-chips](https://5n44p.github.io/unisolder-chips/)

-Original post [here](http://dangerousprototypes.com/forum/download/file.php?id=12034), i'm hosting it with the author's permission after his hosting went down.
+Original post [here](http://dangerousprototypes.com/forum/download/file.php?id=12034), I'm hosting it with the author's permission after his hosting went down.

 ### Configuration resistors
 There are some configuration resistors, please make sure to pick the correct values for your application.
 Those are listed in the [*Equivalent parts in BOM*](#equivalent-parts-in-BOM) section of this document.

 ### Power supply
-The controller can be powered anywere from 9V to 26V, AC or DC.
+The controller can be powered anywhere from 9V to 26V, AC or DC.
 However, since the iron current is limited to 6A RMS, more voltage means more power delivered to the iron.
 A **toroidal** transformer is recommended: **24V 120VA**.
 Although this is not fully recommended (because of grounding difficulties in switching PSUs) you can use a 24V DC supply.
 There are two power input ports on the *"back"* pcb.
 One is for AC, the other is for DC.

 ### Earthing
 The controller should not be earthed in any way, except for the iron tip.
 In many cases the earth of the tip differs from the ground of the controller.
 For this reason, is not possible to use the tip earth connection to send the sleep/stand signal (see [Sleep sensor](#sleep-sensor) section of this document).
 SLEEP pin should never be connected directly to the iron tip.
-Also, proceed with caution with the ground clip lead if troubleshooting the board with an oscilloscopoe.
+Also, proceed with caution with the ground clip lead if troubleshooting the board with an oscilloscope.
 Disconnect the system from main's earth before attaching the clip to board ground.

 ### OLED display configuration